Get information about the community renewal funding available in North Yorkshire.

 - supporting people into employment – engagement with local services; addressing barriers to gaining employment; developing basic skills; testing what works in helping people into work

-Applications should reflect the government priorities linked to zero carbon, equalities and the internal, UK market.
+Applications were also asked to reflect the government priorities linked to zero carbon, equalities and the internal, UK market.

-Before applying you should read the Community Renewal Fund North Yorkshire Prospectus (pdf / 161 KB) for more information.
+You can still read the Community Renewal Fund North Yorkshire Prospectus (pdf / 166 KB) for more information.

 You can also read our Community Renewal Fund privacy notice about the application.